PauloPHLP/JavaScript-FlopouTheBird/README.md

 ## 🔎️ Description

-A Flappy Bird game made with HTML and JavaScript only.
+A Flappy Bird game copy made with HTML and JavaScript only.

 ## 🚀️ Technologies